 The second building block of the story is what Glass calls “the moment of reflection,” which is where you explain to the audience the meaning behind the story, saying essentially, “Here’s the point.
 This is the interesting takeaway from this story.”
 These components, the anecdote and the moment of reflection, can be interspersed throughout the story.
 Essential to this approach is to take the story somewhere interesting and unexpected to the audience.

-Whatever story structure you use, putting your audience in the center of stories makes for impactful and effective marketing.
+Whatever storytelling marketing structure you use, putting your audience in the center of stories makes for impactful and effective marketing.
 Storytelling can not only be entertaining, but stories provide a great way to educate someone on a new complex subject.
 By showing them new concepts in the context of a story, you can convey large amounts of information and make complex concepts accessible, understandable, and relatable to the audience.
 More and more, as we are all bombarded with endless sources of information, the role of marketing – especially in tech marketing – increasingly includes an educational component.
 With good stories, we can quickly help people understand what an offering does for them and how it can change their lives for the better.